vfifa3025/Bitcoin-Price-Alert-System/README.md

 # Bitcoin-Price-Alert-System

-Using Bolt Wi-Fi module and Python.
+Internet of Things based project using Bolt Wi-Fi module and Python.
 Sending alerts via a Buzzer and Telegram.